-TABLE 92: Deferred variable remuneration from periods prior to 2018 (Thousand Euro or number of shares)
+Table 92.
+Deferred variable remuneration from periods prior to 2018 (Thousand Euro or number of shares)

-Deferred variable remuneration for years prior to 2018 for the Identified Staff Executive Directors (3) Non- executive directors Senior Managem ent Rest of Identified Staff Total Identified Staff Vested (1) In cash 470 - 573 7,104 8,147 Number of BBVA shares 52,834 - 64,853 821,126 938,813 Outstanding (2) In cash 4,510 - 7,123 61,715 73,348 Number of BBVA shares 774,779 - 1,189,564 9,471,193 11,435,536 Implicit ex-post adjustments applied in the year - - - - - Explicit ex-post adjustments applied in the year - - - - -

-(1) Includes deferred amounts of variable remuneration from previous years paid in 2018 and their update (last third of the 2014 deferred variable remuneration).

-(2) Includes deferred variable remuneration corresponding to years prior to 2018 pending payment at December 31st 2018 (full deferred variable remuneration for 2015, 2016 and 2017).

-(3) The amounts of deferred variable remuneration corresponding to previous years, paid in 2018, are detailed, individually for each executive director, in Note 54 of the Annual Report of BBVA's Consolidated Financial Statements.
-As regards outstanding deferred variable remuneration at the end of 2018, the amounts corresponding to each executive director are as follows: - The entire 2015 deferred annual variable remuneration: 897 thousand euro and 135,299 BBVA shares in the case of Francisco González Rodríguez; 530 thousand euro

-- The entire 2015 deferred annual variable remuneration: 897 thousand euro and 135,299 BBVA shares in the case of Francisco González Rodríguez; 530 thousand euro and 79,956 BBVA shares in the case of Carlos Torres Vila; and 98 thousand euro and 14,815 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo.

-The entire 2016 deferred annual variable remuneration: 734 thousand euro and 114,204 BBVA shares in the case of Francisco González Rodríguez; 591 thousand euro and 91,915 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo.
-The entire 2017 deferred annual variable remuneration: 792 thousand euro and 13,680 BBVA shares in the case of Francisco González Rodríguez; 675 thousand euro and 13,488 BBVA shares in the case of Francisco González Rodríguez; 675 thousand euro and 139,488 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo.
+- (1) Includes deferred amounts of variable remuneration from previous years paid in 2018 and their update (last third of the 2014 deferred variable remuneration) - (2) Includes deferred variable remuneration corresponding to years prior to 2018 pending payment at December 31st 2018 (full deferred variable remuneration for 2015, 2016 and 2017) (3) The amounts of deferred variable remuneration corresponding to previous years, paid in 2018, are detailed, individually for each executive director, in Note 54 of the Annual Report of BBVA's Consolidated Financial Statements.
+As regards outstanding deferred variable remuneration at the end of 2018, the amounts corresponding to each executive director are as - The entire 2015 deferred annual variable remuneration: 897 thousand euro and 135,299 BBVA shares in the case of Francisco González Rodríguez; 530 thousand euro and 79,956 BBVA shares in the case of Carlos Torres Vila; and 98 thousand euro and 14,815 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo - The entire 2016 deferred annual variable remuneration: 734 thousand euro and 114,204 BBVA shares in the case of Francisco González Rodríguez; 591 thousand euro and 91,915 BBVA shares in the case of Carlos Torres Vila and 89 thousand euro and 13,768 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo - The entire 2017 deferred annual variable remuneration: 792 thousand euro and 163.680 BBVA shares in the case of Francisco González Rodríguez; 675 thousand euro and 139.488 BBVA shares in the case of Carlos Torres Vila and 105 thousand euro and 21.654 BBVA shares in the case of José Manuel González-Páramo Martínez-Murillo